Mister Crisis do you have any fun stories for our audience, long pause….well ummmmh, takes deep breath “here goes,

 The FIRST…..
 AUSSIE HACKER

-Met the first Hacker to break into every Australian Bank Account and steal 5 Cents, he told the Police but they Didn’t believe him.
+Met the first Hacker to break into every Australian Bank Account and steal 5 Cents from each account, he told the Police but they Didn’t believe him.!
+Duh.
 One night at his place in Brunswick I took 5000 mics of Sandoz in one go couldn’t recognise myself in the mirror, I’d turned into a Molecular Atomic Explosion, everything was hallucination, everything was the energy between objects and not the objects themselves, everything turned black and white pyramidical fractal, spent 2 devotee days watching 2001 a space odyssey holed up in my room in brunswick St Nth Fitzroy .

 This EXPERIENCE would give me a great insight to the atmosphere of the Sixties and early Seventies.
 It was obvious why some had catapulted out of existence and why others had retreated to hippy communes.
 Hats off to Dr Albert Hoffman of Switzerland finally your factory came my way.
 I felt like Cary Grant…..I could smell the decay of civilisation.
 This was my half way mark to the Jim under the bed story.
 He took Ten Thousand Mics before jamming ” the End”